OctopusDeploy/blog/blog/2022-12/what-is-gitops/index.md

 ## The origins of GitOps

-The term GitOps was originally coined in a blog post by WeaveWorks called [GitOps - Operations by Pull Request](https://www.weave.works/blog/gitops-operations-by-pull-request).
+The term GitOps was originally coined in a blog post by WeaveWorks.
 The post described how WeaveWorks used git as a source of truth, leading to the following benefits:

 >    Our provisioning of AWS resources and deployment of k8s is declarative
 >